The Kinematic Properties of T\.ZO Candidate HV 11417 with Gaia DR3: Discussion

 \subsection{Implications for classification}

-If HV 11417 is a T\.ZO, its kinematic properties may reflect its formation history, as described in \S2.1 of \citet{OGrady.A.2023.sAGBTZOAnalysis}. \citet{Leonard.P.1994.TZOKick} predicts the median velocity for T\.ZOs formed by the natal kick launching the NS into the secondary to be $\sim 75$ km/s.
+If HV 11417 is a T\.ZO, its kinematic properties may reflect its formation history, as described in \S2.1 of \citet{OGrady.A.2023.sAGBTZOAnalysis}. \citet{Leonard.P.1994.TZOKick} predict the median velocity for T\.ZOs formed by the natal kick launching the NS into the secondary to be $\sim 75$ km/s.
 Assuming generally isotropic velocities, this corresponds to a local transverse velocity of v$_{\mathrm{loc}}\approx 61$ km/s.
-Alternatively, for T\.ZOs formed from the common envelope spiral-in after a HMXB phase (\citealt{Taam.R.1978.TZOXRBperiods}, but see also \citealt{Papish.O.2015.TZOEjectsEnvelope,HutchinsonSmith.T.2024.TZOFormation,Everson.R.2024.TZOFormation}) could have velocities in the range of $\sim$ 10-80 km/s \citep{vandenHeuvel2000}, corresponding to v$_{\mathrm{loc}}\approx$ 8-65 km/s.
+Alternatively, T\.ZOs formed from the common envelope spiral-in after a HMXB phase (\citealt{Taam.R.1978.TZOXRBperiods}, but see also \citealt{Papish.O.2015.TZOEjectsEnvelope,HutchinsonSmith.T.2024.TZOFormation,Everson.R.2024.TZOFormation}) could have velocities in the range of $\sim$ 10-80 km/s \citep{vandenHeuvel2000}, corresponding to v$_{\mathrm{loc}}\approx$ 8-65 km/s.

-The local transverse velocity of HV 11417 of $\sim 52\pm15$ km/s is thus consistent with either of these formation scenarios.
+The local transverse velocity of HV 11417 of $\sim 52\pm15$ km/s is thus consistent with either of these formation scenarios, though this alone is not enough to distinguish it from evolved stars unbound through non-T\.ZO scenarios (see Figure 5 of \citealt{Nathaniel.K.2025.TZOPopSynth}).
 Combined with the luminosity (log(L/L$_\odot)\sim$ 4.92) and elemental abundance anomalies uncovered by \citet{Beasor.E.2018.HV2112AGB} (particularly the enhanced Rb; although \citet{Beasor.E.2018.HV2112AGB} did not detect enhanced Li, see \S5.7.3 of \citet{OGrady.A.2023.sAGBTZOAnalysis} for discussion) the properties of HV 11417 indeed align with predictions from earlier T\.ZO models \citep{Thorne.K.1975.TZOprime,Thorne.K.1977.TZOstructure,Cannon.R.1992.TZOStrucEvo,Cannon.R.1993.TZOStructure}.

 HV 11417 and the T\.ZO candidate HV 2112 share many kinematic similarities.
 They both have local transverse velocities greater than 50 km/s, both have velocities faster than 50\% of local stars, and both lie near the 1-$\sigma$ density contour in the 2D proper motion distribution.
 HV 2112 also has similar values of $\epsilon$ (0.24), $\epsilon$ significance (44), and RUWE (1.14) as HV 11417.
 Both are also variable stars \citep{Soszynski.I.2011.OGLELPVsinSMC}, though HV 2112 demonstrates a much higher optical amplitude ($\Delta$M$_\mathrm{V}\sim$ 4.0) than HV 11417 ($\Delta$M$_\mathrm{V}\sim$ 2.4).